Arthur-AZ-Zhou/fnaf-boelter/README.md

 npm run dev
 ~~~

-> **TO MY TEAMMATES:** If you are testing UI or building out the 3D office and do not want to deal with jumpscares, go into `src/core/state.ts` and set both `careyDifficulty` and `joeDifficulty` to `0`.
+> **TO ANY FUTURE DEVS:** If you are testing UI or building out the 3D office and do not want to deal with jumpscares, go into `src/core/state.ts` and set both `careyDifficulty` and `joeDifficulty` to `0`.
 This will safely freeze their AI loops so you don't get jumpscaed while attempting to change something.

 ## Project Overview & Core Mechanics